migsilva89/Tic-Tac-Toe-Game/README.md

 - CPU player;

 ##### Pull requests are very welcome!
-I'm looking for collabs and for people to study and grow together.
+I'm looking for collaborations and for people to study and grow together.

 [Linkedin](https://www.linkedin.com/in/miguelmpsilva/) -
 [Twitter](https://twitter.com/Miguelmpsilva)